apache/incubator-kie-kogito-runtimes/README.md

 Working with git
 ----------------

-* Commit and push your changes to your fork
+* If you're going to make multiple, unrelated changes, use topic branches:

+        $ git checkout -b myFirstTopic

+* Make changes, run, test and document them, then commit them:

         $ git commit -m"Fix typo in documentation"

+* Push those commits to your fork

         $ git push

+    * If you used a topic branch, push like this instead:

+            $ git push myFirstTopic

 * Get the latest changes from the blessed repository